UPDATED DISC WORKSHOP ESSENTIALS: Lead DISC Workshops with confidence! Details here →

 • is described as convincing, charming, enthusiastic, charismatic, trusting, and optimistic

-• may be limited by lack of follow-through, impulsiveness and being disorganized
+• may be limited by a lack of follow-through, impulsiveness, and being disorganized

 • may fear loss of social approval, being alone or ignored; values spontaneity, dreaming, freedom of expression, and a variety of relationships